brimdata/zed/docs/formats/zng.md

 > allow for optimizations that discard entire buffers of data based on
 > heuristics to know a filtering predicate can't be true based on a
 > quick scan of the data (e.g., using the Boyer-Moore algorithm to determine
-> that a comparison with a string constant would not work for any record
+> that a comparison with a string constant would not work for any
 > value in the buffer).
 Since blocks may be dropped without parsing using
 > such an optimization, any typedefs should be lifted out into the zng data
 > stream in front of the compressed blocks (i.e., the stream is rearranged